-When the machine cuts or engraves a material, a high-density laser beam is used to irradiate the material, heating up the surface of the material to vaporize it without burning.
-But most materials are inherently flammable and may be ignited to form an open flame that may burn down the machine (even if it is made of flame-retardant materials) and its surroundings.
-From our experience, using laser to perform vector cutting (on acrylic, in particular) is most likely to produce an open flame.
+When the machine cuts or engraves a material, use a high-density laser beam to irradiate it, heating its surface to vaporize it without burning.
+But most materials are inherently flammable and may be ignited to form an open flame that may burn down the machine (even if it make of flame-retardant materials) and its surroundings.
+From our experience, using the laser to perform vector cutting (on acrylic, in particular) is most likely to produce an open flame.

 Read the following warnings and suggestions carefully:

 - Make sure well ventilate the workspace so that fumes can escape properly.